 JD + D have considerable experience in producing planning drawings for all kinds of applications using 2D or 3D drawings as appropriate.

 Location plans are required for all planning applications.
 They are usually purchased in mapping data format and cost between £25-50.
-The mapping data can however be used to generate Site Layouts, and the Block Plans that are needed to show the proximity of new development to existing buildings.
+The mapping data can however also be used to help generate Site Layouts, and the Block Plans that are needed to show the proximity of new development to existing buildings.
 Click on examples below to enlarge.

 3D Models can be used during the design process to test concepts of 3D massing, to communicate ideas to the planners and neighbours, and check for overshadowing. (see 3D Modelling page)